vk-cs/docs-public/docs/en/intro/billing/service-management/refund/refund.md

 - The money will be refunded:

   - to individuals — to a bank card or an electronic wallet from which the balance was replenished, based on checks;
-  - to legal entities — to the settlement account of the legal entity specified in the application, on the basis of an application for a refund.
+  - to legal entities and sole proprietors — to the settlement account of the legal entity or the sole proprietor specified in the application, on the basis of an application for a refund.

 - The refund is possible only in the project currency.